-304.6 DOCUMENTATION
+303.6 DOCUMENTATION

 An officer shall clearly articulate and document the justification for each individual application of the TASER device in the related arrest/crime report and the TASER device report form (Washington State Office of the Attorney General Model Use of Force Policy).
 Notification shall also be made to a supervisor in compliance with the Use of Force Policy.
-Unintentional discharges, and pointing the device at a person, laser activation, and arcing the device will also be documented on the report form.
+Unintentional discharges, pointing the device at a person, laser activation, and arcing the device will also be documented on the report form.Either form can be submitted.